 Currently CCWR has about 14 Community Defenders who are able to lend their support to other workers and, along with the Executive Director.

-The third governing body is the Board of Directors.
-This body helps with fundraising, meets every 3 months, and goes over CCWR’s policies.
-It is made up of 11 people, eight of whom are workers CCWR has worked with and three that come from outside the organization.
-According to CCWR’s structure there must always be one more worker than outside board member.
+The governing body of the organization is the Board of Directors.
+The Board of Directors, along with the Executive Director, meets every 3 months to discuss projects to pursue, fundraising matters, and to go over CCWR policies.
+It is made up of 6 people, four of whom are workers CCWR has worked with and two that come from outside the organization.
+According to CCWR structure, there must always be one more worker than outside board member.

 Martin Unzueta, Executive Director, founder of CCWR.
 Unzueta coordinates the work of the staff, represents the organization with different coalitions, works with the Board of Directors, volunteers and staff to develop strategic plans for the organization, organizes trainings and collects / creates educational materials, supports workers who are organizing in his workplace, he promotes the development of worker cooperatives.
 Unzueta has been involved in the fight for workers’ rights and the rights of immigrants for more than 20 years.

 Fernando Huerta, a staff member who was a volunteer and is co-founder of the organization since it was formed in 2009, collaborates with the organization’s staff in conducting community advocacy workshops and community workshops.
 Huerta follows up and supports people who have cases for having suffered a workplace injury.
 He also has experience working with worker cooperatives, so he supports the work of cooperatives that the organization develops.

 Gerardo García, a full-time staff member, supports the activities for the Training of Community Advocates, conducts workshops on worker rights, helps workers complete forms that are required when people need to document complaints about labor issues in the corresponding instances.
 He also helps workers document their cases and follows up on them.
 Garcia came to CCWR due to a wage theft claim and decided to stay and volunteer for the organization.